A2Amir/Introduction-to-ROS--Robot-Operating-System/README.md

 <img src="./img/21.png" alt=" Echo Messages on a Topic" width="600" height="250" />
 <p align="right">

-In [the next lesson](https://github.com/A2Amir/Catkin-Workspace-for-ROS), we will learn how to build a basic ROS package called simple arm.
+In [the next lesson](https://github.com/A2Amir/Catkin-Workspace-for-ROS), I will learn how to build a basic ROS package called simple arm.
 For real world robotics applications, we will always start by creating a new development workspace and then adding software packages to it, which is exactly what we're going to do in the next lesson.

 </p>